 Prospective international students seeking an F1 Visa or prospective permanent resident who has completed high school or received a degree from an international institution must complete the International Application for Admission.
-Additional information is available at Admissions located on the third floor of the Nolte Gateway Center, internationaladmissions@caspercollege.edu/admissions, or call 307-268-2206.
+Additional information is available at Admissions located on the third floor of the Nolte Gateway Center, international admissions@caspercollege.edu, caspercollege.edu/admissions, or call 307-268-2206.